dma-graveyard/MaritimeCloudPortalTestbed/README.md

 ### Demo [Maritime Cloud Portal] (http://portal.maritimecloud.net/app/index.html)

-Login with with "Haddock" or "admin".
-Password is "test" in both cases.
-Or use "Tintin" with the password "reset".
+Login with with "Tintin", "Haddock" or "admin".
+Password is "test" in all cases.
 Feel free to modify services and members.
 You may also sign up to get your own user.
 Just be aware that this is a demo and that the database may be cleared now and then, for instance due to updates.

+Admin user has extended privileges, although currently this amounts to the ability to see a full list of users.

 ## Netbeans setup ##